adampearson96/krewe/src/processes/analysis.md

 row3image: ../media/affinity-diagrams.png
 ---

-Now that that the research phase is complete, data can now be analysed to pinpoint any problems to be resolved.
+Now that the research phase is complete, data can be analysed.

 Three analysis tools will be used: triangulation, affinity diagrams and customer journey mapping.